panzerama/panzerama.github.io/_posts/2015-2-5-the-long-goodbye.md

 title: The Long Goodbye
 ---

-I'm a salesman, and even in the world of emails and social media and data mining, sometimes doing business means talking to someone.
-This isn't a vice, far from it.
-I rather enjoy talking with the people I work with.
+**I'm a salesman, and even in the world of emails and social media and data mining, sometimes doing business means talking to someone.**

+This isn't a chore for me, far from it.
+I rather enjoy talking with my clients.
 They work for non-proifts, and are for the most part quite nice folk.
 The conversations I have vary from long explanations and q&a sessions to brief, businesslike exchanges, but they all share one thing in common.

 Nobody knows how to say goodbye.